kena-wakwoya/kena-wakwoya/README.md

- 👋 Hi, I’m Kena Wakwoya
+ 👋 Hi, I’m Kena Wakwoya \n

-🌱 I’m currently learning aws integration.
+🌱 I’m currently learning aws integration.\n
- 💞️ I’m looking to collaborate on reactjs, reactnative and flutter projects.
+💞️ I’m looking to collaborate on reactjs, reactnative and flutter projects.\n\n

 I am a Full Stack Software Developer and machine-learning enthusiast.
 I am passionate about technologies and try to learn new stack.
 Whatever I do, I do with perfection, Takes work ethics very seriously.